18F/handbook/_pages/business-units/operations/outreach/blogging.md

 You’ll likely have half a dozen ideas for blog posts for every project you work on.
 Creating an outline is a great way to move from a jumble of ideas into something you can get down into text.

-Below are a number of outlines for the types of blog posts we typically write at 18F.
+Below are a number of outlines for the types of blog posts we typically write at TTS.
 Give it a read, and see if any of them match up with what you’d like to communicate.
 The goal of these templates is to help you refine your idea, not to fit your writing into a rigid format.
 Feel free to modify the structure and change the section headings to be specific to your writing.
 As you’ll see, many of the linked examples only loosely follow these formats.

 ### Writing about products